Close Alert Banner

 What happens if I test positive with COVID-19 and I have recently visited or spent time with a resident?

 Please call and advise the home immediately.
-The home will consult with Public Health to determine risk and timing of the exposure, and be advised if any isolation and testing is required of the resident and/or the home area.
+The home will consult with Public Health to determine risk and timing of the exposure, and advise if any isolation and testing is required of the resident and/or the home area.

 FAQ - I’m a community member and would like to thank staff